 Deep learning is giving a major boost to the capabilities of computer vision and sparking renewed interest in its capabilities.
 As a form of AI that enables algorithms to learn by example, deep learning uses learning data representations, as opposed to task-specific algorithms to derive deeper and more independent insights than other forms of machine learning.

-Consider the following examples: of deep learning-enabled computer vision in action:
+Consider the following examples: of deep learning for computer vision in action:

 - Ensuring safety in autonomous cars.
 It’s being applied in autonomous driving to navigate roads and make quick decisions in real time, such as identifying an oncoming vehicle or slowing down on icy pavement.